Fern Ridge Wildlife Area

 The Fern Ridge Wildlife Area is a wildlife management area located west of Eugene, Oregon, in the United States.
 It is named for the Fern Ridge Reservoir which it partially surrounds.

+More than 250 species of birds use the area during different seasons of the year.
+Shorebirds, raptors and wintering waterfowl including ducks, geese and swans can be seen during late fall and winter.

+Volunteering opportunities to support the wildlife area are managed by the Oregon Department of Fish and Wildlife (ODFW).